jawand/nextcloud-docker/README.md

 - All passwords are auto-generated during setup
 - Database and Redis are isolated in internal network
-- Only HTTP port 80 exposed internally (HTTPS handled by NPM)
+- Only HTTP port 8080 exposed locally (HTTPS handled by Caddy)
 - Trusted proxies configured for proper IP forwarding

 ## Troubleshooting